papicella/elastic-book-service/README.md

 $ pack build DOCKER-HUB-USER/elastic-book-service:1.0 --builder paketobuildpacks/builder:base --publish --path ./
 ```

 - Make sure your connected to your K8s cluster and run the following commands to create a K8s Secret and ConfigMap.
-Please replace values as shown below
+Please replace values as shown in the list below

 * APM-TOKEN
 * APM-SERVER-URL